-Installing on macOS 10.11 and Higher
+Installing by Hand on macOS 10.11 and Higher

 Starting with version 10.11 (El Capitan), macOS has a new security feature called System Integrity Protection (SIP) that prevents you from modifying some parts of the system.
 This means that some pip commands may fail with a permissions error.
-(You probably won't run into this if you've installed Python yourself with Homebrew or otherwise.)
+(You probably won't run into this if you've installed Python yourself with Homebrew or otherwise.
+You can also try MacPorts.)